 Start early to maximize your sightseeing time.
 There are numerous pullouts along the road, and the views are so jaw-dropping that you’ll likely want to stop at each one to take photos.

 There are several must-stop spots along the drive.
 Garrapata State Park is a local favorite because of its wild beauty.
-Walk a short trail to admire the coastal flora or stroll Garrapata Beach.
-Bixby Creek Bridge is an engineering marvel and a fabulous photo spot.
-Pfeiffer Beach has a gorgeous natural arch and purple sand!
+Walk the short Garrapata Bluff Trail to admire the coastal flora or stroll Garrapata Beach.

 Picturesque Point Sur Lighthouse stands atop a rock and offers gorgeous views of the ocean.
 McWay Falls, one of the prettiest waterfalls in California, is a scenic gem, with the water tumbling down onto the pristine beach below.
 It’s the perfect picture postcard!

 There are no less than seven beautiful state parks along the Big Sur stretch of the Pacific Coast Highway (including the Point Sur State Historic Park), if you want to squeeze a couple of short hikes into your day.